 Follow these 10 steps and you’ll have everything that needs to be included in your TV bible.

-Once you have your Bible, make sure you’re prepared for success with this free eBook!
+Make sure you’re prepared for success with this eBook!

 1. PRACTICE YOUR PITCH